In what areas should BA and PMs in banking gear themselves up for this 2018?

 Upskill and train: The current state is the knowledge and experience professionals already have, but the future state is the endpoint of this transition – and it will require a different skill set.
 Training for those future requirements would help to bridge the gap between both states.

 Due to more stringent regulations in place and the need to keep up with change, demand for senior contractors in finance risk, BA and PM contractors will persist.
 Contract jobs will allow for a faster turn-around time and the ability for financial institutions to engage a more agile and flexible workforce.
 With the gig economy projected to rise, contractual jobs would only continue to be in demand.
-If you are a BA/PM who is looking for opportunities within the banking sector or would like to expand your BA/PM team, do contact us.
+If you are a BA/PM who is looking for opportunities within the banking sector or would like to expand your BA/PM team, do contact us via the form below.
 For more industry-related insights, do follow our LinkedIn page.